 Pulitzer Prize-winning author Jared Diamond, who wrote Collapse: Why Societies Choose to Succeed or Fail defines the earmarks of collapse as a combination of five broad factors: (1) human environmental impact; (2) natural changes in climate; (3) hostile neighbor nations; (4) loss of allies; and (5) breakdown or shortsightedness of economic and social institutions.

-Rome is another textbook case of collapse from great heights.
-A lethal cocktail of problems caused its demise around AD 476.
+Easter Island is just one example.
+Sumer was another example of collapse from great heights.
+As is Rome, which had a lethal cocktail of problems that caused its demise around AD 476.

 The Dark Ages followed on the heels of Rome’s fall!